Award Cycle: Quarterly

 PIs should request funding commensurate with the resources necessary to complete the aims of their proposal and the rates for those resources within the relevant core facility(ies).
 Most awards will be capped at approximately $10,000, although well-justified projects may be awarded funding above this level.
 NOTE: It is REQUIRED that CFPP proposals and their budgets be developed with the assistance of the relevant core facility manager(s).
 Funding provided under the CFPP may only be spent within RII-managed core facilities (see list of eligible facilities below).
-CFPP funds may not be used to procure speciality materials or chemicals -- these funds are for utilization of instruments and staff time within the eligible facilities.
+CFPP funds may not be used to procure specialty materials or chemicals -- these funds are for utilization of instruments and staff time within the eligible facilities.

 List of eligible facilities:

 - Analytical and Biological Mass Spectrometry

 - Flow Cytometry and Human Immune Monitoring Shared Resource (BD LSR, BD FACSARIA, BD Canto)

 - Imaging Cores - Electron

 - Imaging Cores - Optical